Hobsonville

 Hobsonville Geological & Terrain Conditions

-Hobsonville occupies a peninsula extending into the Upper Waitemata Harbour, with the former RNZAF airbase occupying the central plateau and Scott Point extending further into the harbour.
-Coastal terrain, marine-influenced soils, and harbour-edge construction define the civil environment.
+Hobsonville is a peninsula pushing into the Upper Waitemata Harbour, with the former RNZAF airbase sitting on the central plateau and Scott Point extending further out into the water.
+Coastal terrain, marine-influenced soils, and harbour-edge construction define the civil environment here.
+It's genuinely different from inland West Auckland work.

 Coastal and Marine-Influenced Soils

-Hobsonville's harbour-edge position means soils include marine clays, estuarine silts, and coastal sediments with variable bearing capacity.
-The Scott Bay development required 796 deep soil mix columns at 2 metres wide to stabilise ground for residential construction, demonstrating the significant ground improvement often needed on Hobsonville's coastal margins.
+Hobsonville's harbour-edge position means the soils include marine clays, estuarine silts, and coastal sediments with variable bearing capacity.
+The Scott Bay development required 796 deep soil mix columns at 2 metres wide to stabilise the coastal ground before residential construction could proceed.
+That tells you everything about what standard foundations run into on Hobsonville's coastal margins.

 Former Airbase Ground Conditions

-The RNZAF base at Hobsonville Point operated from 1928 to 2002, leaving behind runway pavement, building foundations, fuel storage infrastructure, and associated contamination.
-Civil works on former base land may encounter unexpected buried structures and require contaminated soil management protocols, adding complexity beyond standard greenfields development.
+The RNZAF base at Hobsonville Point operated from 1928 to 2002.
+When it closed, it left behind runway pavement, building foundations, fuel storage infrastructure, and associated contamination.
+Civil works on former base land can encounter buried structures you weren't expecting, and contaminated soil management protocols add complexity well beyond a standard greenfields job.

 Harbour-Edge Erosion and Stability

-Properties near the harbour edge face coastal erosion pressures requiring rock revetments, armoured seawalls, and mechanically stabilised earth (MSE) walls.
-These coastal protection structures are substantial civil engineering features requiring specialist design and construction, particularly at Scott Point and along the Hobsonville Point waterfront.
+Properties near the harbour edge face coastal erosion pressures requiring rock revetments, armoured seawalls, and mechanically stabilised earth walls.
+These aren't small features.
+They're substantial civil engineering structures requiring specialist design and construction, particularly at Scott Point and along the Hobsonville Point waterfront where exposure is greatest.

 Rawiri Stream Catchment

-The Rawiri Stream flows through the Hobsonville area toward the harbour.
-Auckland Council requires stormwater treatment achieving 75% total suspended solids removal, extended detention, and bioretention devices meeting TP10 standards before discharge.
-Filtration for metals and hydrocarbons is required on high-use roads, adding treatment complexity to stormwater systems.
+The Rawiri Stream flows through the Hobsonville area toward the harbour, and Auckland Council wants stormwater treatment achieving 75% total suspended solids removal, extended detention, and bioretention devices to TP10 standard before any discharge.
+High-use roads need filtration for metals and hydrocarbons on top of that.
+It adds real treatment complexity to every stormwater system in the catchment.

 Harbour Exposure and Coastal Weather